The fourth moment of Dirichlet L-functions along the critical line: Initial treatment of the shifted moment

 Then, by the Ramanujan identity, the sum over $n$ is

 which has simple poles at $2s=-\alpha-\gamma$, \emph{etc}, while $G(s)$ vanishes at these poles.
-Therefore, we can move the integral to $\re(s)=-\frac14+\ve$, passing the only pole at $s=0$.
-By the estimate of $g$ in \eqref{lemVg} the integral along the new lines is
+Therefore, we can move the integral to $\re(s)=-\frac14+\ve$, passing a pole at $s=0$.
+By the estimate of $g$ in \eqref{lemVg}, the integral on the new path is